Ali-12122/DenseNeXt/README.md

 # DenseNeXt
-DenseNeXt is a a CNN which integrates the inception module into the DenseNet architecture.
+DenseNeXt is a a CNN architecture which integrates the inception module into the DenseNet architecture.